google/fhir-dbt-analytics/readme/project_overview.md

 allow complex selection criteria to be defined for which dbt models to run.

-In this project a default set of selectors are defined for logical groupings of metrics by FHIR resource and metric category.
+In this project a default set of selectors are defined for logical groupings of metrics by FHIR resource and metric category and other functionality.
 Users can extend this by defining their own selectors.

 ## Tests